 - Other Technologies.
 Local shared objects (LSOs), such as local storage or HTML5 Local Storage.
 Local storage is similar to browser cookies but can store data more complex than simple text.
 By itself, local storage cannot do anything to or with the data stored on your device.
 Like cookies, local storage can only access personal data that you have provided on the Services.
 Third parties with whom we partner to provide certain features on the Services or to display advertising based upon your web browsing activity may also use Flash cookies or HTML5 to collect and store information.
 Various browsers may offer their own management tools for removing HTML5.

-- We currently use Pardot for all web forms.
-Pardot communicates with Salesforce to collect information about visitors to our website.
+We currently use HubSpot for all web forms.
+HubSpot communicates with Salesforce to collect information about visitors to our website.
 We use this information to generate leads and analyze who is visiting our website.

 In addition to the uses made of the information stated above, we may use the information we collect from you in the following ways: